u-boot/u-boot/doc/usage/environment.rst

     0xffffffffffffffff (64-bit machines) then
     the fdt will not be copied at all on boot.
-For this to work it must reside in writable memory, have sufficient padding on the end of it for u-boot to add the information it needs into it, and the memory must be accessible by the kernel.
+For this to work it must reside in writable memory, have sufficient padding on the end of it for U-Boot to add the information it needs into it, and the memory must be accessible by the kernel.
 This usage is strongly discouraged however as it also stops U-Boot from ensuring the device tree starting